alus-it/AirspaceConverter/README.md

 Windows MFC user interface
 --------------------------
-The UI comes as native Windows MFC application which needs just a couple of small DLLs: zip.dll zlib.dll to be kept in the same folder.
+Also the Windows MFC user interface relies on the same code of the library recompiled under Windows.
 If you get the error about VCRUNTIME140.dll missing: it can be easily and quickly fixed installing the: MS VC++ redistributable, this will allow this software to run also on older Windows versions such us WindowsXP.

 Qt user interface